tariquesani/dayone-to-obsidian-google-photos-jinja2/README.md

    * Tags
    * Weather
 * Tags can be prefixed (default = DayOne/) to show as subtags in Obsidian separate from other note tags
+* Photos and videos inserted as Google Photos links